-So I’ve spent the last few months becoming less of a noob… and I’ve had some great results.
+So I’ve spent a good part of 2018 becoming less of a noob… and I had some great results.
 Not big for some businesses, but big for me, as a freelance consultant and copywriter.
-With a more strategic approach, LinkedIn has given me better reach, more connections, quality leads, and (soon-to-be) more work than any other channel over the past few months.
+With a more strategic approach, LinkedIn has given me better reach, more connections, quality leads, and more new work than any other channel since then.

 LinkedIn strategy to get more clients

 Here’s what I’ve done that’s worked for me, broken into 5 steps.
 Note that I didn’t really follow this strategy intentionally… but looking back, this is what I did – and the most logical order to do it in.
 I’ve recently adapted this strategy to use with my clients as well.
 So far, so good! 🙂

 And just a note – there’s nothing super new or unique here.
 It’s a process that a LOT of other people follow with great success, too.
 You can read about it on plenty of other blogs out there!
 But I thought there was still value in breaking it down and sharing my own thoughts, experiences, and a few extra tips that I’ve picked up along the way.